mdi48/mdi48/README.md

 - 🤔 Philosophy (I was a philosophy minor)
 - 🎮 Video Games (not really been playing much lately though)

 Activity is public repos only.
-I make a lot more commits in private repos used for learning, dotfiles, etc. (I haven't missed a day in 2026 so far as of Feb 25)
+I make a lot more commits in private repos used for learning, dotfiles, etc. (I haven't missed a day in 2026 so far as of March 9)